 - Urinary tract infections

 The cat is held standing up, on his, back (lateral recumbency) or side (dorsal recumbency) to provide easy access to the bladder.
 Some veterinarians will shave and sterilise the area also.

-The veterinarian palpates and immobilises the bladder with one hand and with the other, inserts a 1 inch needle through the skin at a 45 degree angle in the lower part of the belly (in the centre of an X between the cat’s last four nipples) and directly into the bladder until it reaches the hub of the syringe.
+The veterinarian palpates and immobilises the bladder with one hand and with the other, inserts a 1-inch needle through the skin at a 45-degree angle in the lower part of the belly (in the centre of an X between the cat’s last four nipples) and directly into the bladder until it reaches the hub of the syringe.
 The urine is aspirated into the syringe barrel, and then the veterinarian lets go of the bladder and withdraw the syringe.

-If the veterinarian is unable to palpate the bladder because it is not full enough, or the cat is overweight, ultrasound can be used to help the veterinarian guide the needle into the bladder.
+If the veterinarian is unable to palpate the bladder because it is not full enough, or the cat is overweight, an ultrasound can be used to help the veterinarian guide the needle into the bladder.
 The method is much the same; however, the veterinarian holds the ultrasound probe in one hand to visualise the bladder and inserts the needle with the other hand.